Writing an academic essay

 How will I be taught, and will there be any work outside the class?

 Tutor input, group activities and independent work in the class.
+The course will entail 3 x 30 minute small group tutorials (one at the beginning of the course, one at the middle and one at the end).
 Students are encouraged to ask questions in every session.

 All writing courses at City Lit will involve an element of workshop.
 This means that students will produce work which will be discussed in an open and constructive environment with the tutor and other students.
 The college operates a policy of constructive criticism, and all feedback on another student’s work by the tutor and other students should be delivered in that spirit.